TanviGadage/DataAnalysisProjectSQL/README.md

 3. Scripts: Jupyter notebooks containing coding for the analysis.
 4. Analysis: 'Visualizations' subfolder contains the visualizations used for developing and explaining insights.
 5. Sent to Client: The final report presented in Excel.
+# Resourses
+Note: Instacart is a real company that’s made their data available online.
+However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.